 If you are looking for a simple yet festive dessert to go with your corned beef dinner, these St. Patrick's Day cupcakes are perfect!
-They are homemade cupcakes, not from a box and they are easy to make.
+They are homemade cupcakes that are easy to make and not from a box.

 For the icing

 You can make your favorite icing for these St. Patrick's Day cupcakes in place of this whipped icing, but we prefer the whipped icing because it is not as sweet.

 Heavy cream - No substitutions, must be heavy cream for whipping.
 May be sold as heavy whipping cream, but not light whipping cream.

 Cream cheese - Full fat block cream cheese, not the spreadable.

 Sugar - Powdered sugar is best for the texture and flavor when making a whipped icing.